 Upstream, Downstream, and Lateral Transactions

-All three types require elimination before generating consolidated statements.
+Downstream transactions flow from parent to subsidiary.
+Upstream transactions go from subsidiary to parent.
+Lateral transactions occur between two subsidiaries of the same parent.
+All three types require elimination.
 The direction affects how you allocate the elimination between controlling and non-controlling interests.

 Unrealised Profit Elimination

-Eliminate unrealised intercompany profit in closing inventory and PP&E. Defer profit until sale to third parties and adjust the carrying amount to cost to the group.
-Consider any deferred tax effects (IAS 12).
+If one entity sells inventory to another and that inventory remains unsold at period-end, the profit is unrealised.
+Calculate unrealised profit by identifying intercompany markup on goods still held within the group.
+Eliminate from both closing inventory and profit figures.
+Defer profit until sale to third parties and adjust the carrying amount to cost to the group.
+Consider deferred tax effects (IAS 12).

 Intra-Group Cash Flow Elimination